FRRouting/frr/doc/developer/workflow.rst

 Changelog
 ~~~~~~~~~

 The changelog will be the base for the release notes.
-A changelog entry
+A changelog entry for
-for your changes is usually not required and will be added based on your
+your changes is usually not required and will be added based on your commit
-commit messages by the maintainers.
-However, you are free to include an
+messages by the maintainers.
+However, you are free to include an update to the
-update to the changelog with some better description.
-The changelog will
+changelog with some better description.
-be the base for the release notes.

 Submitting Patches and Enhancements
 -----------------------------------

+FRR accepts patches from two sources:

+- Email (git format-patch)
+- Github pull request

+Contributors are highly encouraged to use Github's fork-and-pr workflow.
+It is
+easier for us to review it, test it, try it and discuss it on Github than it is
+via email, thus your patch will get more attention more quickly on Github.

+The base branch for new contributions and non-critical bug fixes should be
+``master``.
+Please ensure your pull request is based on this branch when you
+submit it.

 Pre-submission Checklist
 ~~~~~~~~~~~~~~~~~~~~~~~~

--  Format code (see `Developer's Guidelines <#developers-guidelines>`__)
+-  Format code (see `Code Formatting <#developers-guidelines>`__)
 -  Verify and acknowledge license (see `License for contributions <#license-for-contributions>`__)
 -  Ensure you have properly signed off (see `Signing